afmarchetti/nextawards/readme.txt

 To creare a One page Scroll Structure add to the menu www.yoursite.com/#section-1 and the class .page-scroll to the menu element (the system will scroll with animation)

-To add parallax effect to the cover simply add "para" css class to the cover
+To add parallax effect to the cover simply add "parallax-cover" css class to the cover

+To add fade animation to a element simply add ".fade" css class to the element

 == Installation ==